IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ![replication](../images/replication_guide_5.png)

-They can also be created [programmatically](../api/authorization.html#creating-api-keys) using the Cloudant API.
+They can also be created [programmatically](../api/authorization.html#creating-api-keys) by using the Cloudant API.

 ## Two-way replication

-Data can be copied in both directions in a process known as two-way replication or synchronization.
+Data can be copied in both directions in a process that is known as two-way replication or synchronization.
-You enable this by setting up two separate replication processes, one taking the data from A to B, the other taking data from B to A.
+You enable this synchronization by setting up two separate replication processes, one taking the data from A to B, the other taking data from B to A.
-Both replication processes work independently, with data moving seamlessly in both directions.
+Both replication processes work independently, with data moved seamlessly in both directions.

 ![replication6](../images/replication_guide_6.png)

 ## Continuous replication

+So far,
-So far we have only dealt with one-shot replication, which finishes when all of the source data has been written to the target database.
+the discussion deals only with one-shot replication, which finishes when all of the source data is written to the target database.
 With continuous replication,
 data flows continuously.
-All subsequent changes to the source database are transmitted to the target database in real-time.
+All subsequent changes to the source database are transmitted to the target database in real time.

-Continuous replication is triggered by clicking the "Make this replication continuous" tick box when defining a replication task in the Cloudant Dashboard, or by setting the [`"continuous"`](../api/replication.html#checkpoints) flag in the Cloudant API.
+Continuous replication is triggered by clicking the "`Make this replication continuous`" check box when you define a replication task in the Cloudant Dashboard, or by setting the ["`continuous`"](../api/replication.html#checkpoints) flag in the Cloudant API.

-Two-way replication can be continuous in one or both of the directions, by setting the continuous flag accordingly.
+Two-way replication can be made continuous in one or both of the directions, by setting the "`continuous`" flag.

-_Example of starting a continuous replication, using HTTP:_
+_Example of using HTTP to start a continuous replication:_

 ```http
 POST /_replicator HTTP/1.1